Azure-Samples/active-directory-java-native-headless/README.md

 ### Step 5: Configure your web app using `PublicClient.java`

-Enter the client_id and the tenant name values at the top of the `PublicClient.java` file.
+Enter the client_id value at the top of the `PublicClient.java` file.

 ```java
 public class PublicClient {